nodswal/tmux-install/README.md

 Repo's to install tmux are usually way out of date, and I want to enjoy the Tmux goodness sooner (Now plus compile time, I mean NOW, but I'll have to wait).

-basic parse using curl/wget of github and projects homepages to find latest stable versions.
+It does a basic parse using curl to save the webpage local, and then greps for a stable release using regex to capture the version number.
+We then download the files, extract them, build...

 Primary OS's I have tested with...